40. Bath, Swindon and Wiltshire

 - Further integration of back-office functions;

-The STP proposes that the Swindon area will progress to an Accountable Care system during the planned period.
-In Wiltshire discussions are ongoing into a new care model and B&NES has recently awarded a Prime Provider contract for a range of community and preventative services and is in discussions with local providers regarding the nature of care models.
+The STP proposes that the Swindon area will progress to an accountable care system during the planned period.
+In Wiltshire discussions are ongoing into a new care model, however B&NES has recently awarded a Prime Provider contract for a range of community and preventative services to Virgin Care and is in discussions with local providers regarding the nature of care models.

 Changes across the area

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The target areas include Bath, Swindon and Wiltshire.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending areas will be required to do to enable them to reduce spending and remain within a budget known as a 'control total' for 2017/18; this is the capped-expenditure program (CEP).
+The 14 target CEP areas includes Bath, Swindon and Wiltshire.
 The measures under discussion include the following:

 - Limiting the number of operations carried out by non-NHS providers so the funding stays within the NHS.
 Considerations differ between areas but include both limiting patients’ choice of providers, and reducing work which is outsourced by NHS trusts.
 In some cases it would require the NHS to find the capacity to carry out more operations.